 The plan is divided into 4 payments, with the initial down payment and the remaining 3 installments, over a period of 90 days.
 There’s no interest or any other financial charges for Amazon Monthly Payments.

 This offer is available only for selected buyers at Amazon’s discretion.
 While it takes into account your purchase history with Amazon and the item price, there’s no guarantee on who will and who won’t be approved by Amazon for its Monthly Payments system, for a specific order.

 Payment with Affirm on Amazon

-Amazon does offer the Affirm payment option at the checkout, so there’s no need to look for workarounds, just simply click Affirm when placing an order.
+Amazon does offer the Affirm payment option at the checkout, so there’s no need to look for workarounds, just simply click Affirm when placing an order on Amazon.

 Affirm gives you a flexible payment schedule with installments ranging from 3 to 48 months.
 You can pay in 4 installments and with this financing plan, you don’t attract any fees.

-If you wish to divide your payments monthly, a simple interest (up to 36%) rather than a compound one applies, which means that at the checkout you’ll be able to see your order total with all the interest clearly stated upfront.
+If you wish to divide your payments monthly when shopping on Amazon, a simple interest (up to 36%) rather than a compound one applies, which means that at the checkout you’ll be able to see your order total with all the interest clearly stated upfront.